MrEgggga/namegen/README.md

   - `min_len`: the minimum length of the name
   - `max_len`: the maximum length of the name

 This program should work with just about any version of Python, including both Python 2 and Python 3.
+However, it uses the `curses` library, which Windows doesn't natively support. ~~Consider using a better OS.~~ You can, however, download some packages to make this work, but I don't have enough information on the subject to give any links.

 If you want to edit the list of names, simply edit `names-1880.txt`.
 There should be one name per line.
 The default list, as the filename suggests, is a list of the most common names for people born in 1880, but unfortunately I can't find the repository I got it from.